 2. Decorations

 Plastic streamers, banners and centrepieces are all party essentials that we think we need to decorate for the perfect gathering.
-But the good news is we don’t need them, and that’s its really easy to replace them with sustainable alternatives!
+But the good news is we don’t need them, and that’s it’s really easy to replace them with sustainable alternatives!

 When it comes to decorations, let your creativity shine!
 Disposable decorations are not only unsustainable, but they also look cheap and tacky.
 Your guests will be way more impressed if you show off your creativity and make